 Severe and possibly life-threatening withdrawal symptoms typically occur 12 to 24 hours after the addicted individual has consumed his or her last drink.
 In addition to those listed above, they include the following:

-Before starting alcohol detoxification, a physician will evaluate each person and review his or her complete medical history, including the extent of the person’s alcohol use.
-The physician may also ask several questions concerning the individual’s history with alcohol and whether or not the person has ever enrolled in an alcohol abuse treatment program in the past.
+Before starting alcohol detoxification at an inpatient drug detox center, a physician will evaluate each person and review his or her complete medical history, including the extent of the person’s alcohol use.
+The physician may also ask several questions concerning the individual’s history of alcohol and whether or not the person has ever enrolled in an alcohol abuse treatment program in the past.
 When gathering the information, the doctor will also ask the patient if he or she suffers from any other medical disorders caused by alcohol addiction and check for health conditions that could potentially complicate the detoxification process.
-Below are some examples of such complications:
+Some examples of such complications include the following:

 When the medical evaluation is completed, the physician will inform the patient of the severity of his or her problem and start a detox regimen.

-The three primary objectives of alcohol detox are as follows:
+The three primary objectives of any detox program are as follows:

 Throughout the detoxification process, sedatives are typically utilized to control severe symptoms of withdrawal.
 Medical professionals may also administer anticonvulsants or blood pressure medications if they are needed to prevent complications and manage moderate symptoms.

-Various blood tests are also typically ordered for the purpose of ensuring the patient’s overall health.
-In most cases, intravenous fluids are administered to help keep the person hydrated, and his or her electrolytes balanced.
+Doctors also typically order various blood tests for the purpose of ensuring the patient’s overall health.
+In most cases, clinicians administer intravenous fluids to help keep the person hydrated, and his or her electrolytes balanced.
 Individuals are usually monitored very closely during alcohol detox to make sure that medical complications are avoided and to ensure the patient’s safety.

-The last, most essential step in alcohol detoxification is to start therapy and counseling for the purpose of preventing a relapse in the future.
+The last, most essential step in alcohol detoxification is to start counseling and an individual therapy program for the purpose of preventing relapse in the future.
 Simply withdrawing from alcohol does nothing to treat the underlying cause of the addiction, prevent relapses, or provide knowledge and insight into why the person became an alcoholic.
 Support groups are available to recovering alcoholics in addition to their medical treatment.
 Social groups of this type are developed to help recovering alcoholics with their life and coping skills, as these are necessary if one is to maintain sobriety.

-Unfortunately, relapse is not uncommon throughout the recovery process.
+Unfortunately, relapse is not uncommon throughout the recovery process at a residential addiction treatment center.
 Similar to most addictions, there are numerous warning signs that recovering alcoholics exhibit that indicate a relapse is looming:

 Many reasons exist why one should enter a treatment facility and subsequently stop addiction’s destructive cycle.
 This cycle wreaks havoc on the addicted person, as well as his friends and family.

 If not treated appropriately, addiction will almost certainly take everything from you that you value.
-Find out today how Liberty Bay Recovery can assist you to start down the road to recovery.
+Find out today how alcohol rehab at Liberty Bay Recovery can assist you to start down the road to recovery.

-Regardless of which type of medical insurance you are enrolled in, whether it is ValueOptions, Humana, Cigna, Aetna, United Health Care, Government Employee Health Association (GEHA), Harvard Pilgrim HealthCare, United Medical Resources (UMR), or even state insurance, we can help.
+Regardless of which type of medical insurance you have, whether it is ValueOptions, Humana, Cigna, Aetna, United Health Care, Government Employee Health Association (GEHA), Harvard Pilgrim HealthCare, United Medical Resources (UMR), or even state insurance, we can help.
 We also offer many affordable self-pay programs.

-Located in Portland, Maine, Liberty Bay Recovery is a nationally recognized substance abuse treatment facility, providing alcohol and drug rehabilitation services to men and women.
+Located in Portland, Maine, Liberty Bay Recovery is a nationally recognized alcohol addiction treatment center, providing alcohol and drug rehabilitation services to men and women.
 The goal of the professionals at Liberty Bay Recovery is to rebuild the health of individuals and their loved ones by treating the body, mind, and spirit.
-Contact us today.
+To learn more about our Portland Maine alcohol detox center, contact us by calling 855.607.8758 today.